 Super Fudgy Cocoa Brownies Gluten Free and Keto

-These paleo and keto brownies are extra fudgy, super easy, just 5 ingredients and 1g net carb a pop!
-Now that’s what we call the ideal low carb chocolate dessert!
+These paleo and keto brownies are extra fudgy, super easy, simple ingredients and 1-3g net carb a pop if you add the Lily’s baking chips!
+Now that’s what I call the ideal low carb chocolate dessert!

 These brownies don’t have the same texture as a gluten brownie, but when you’re craving a chocolate treat and don’t want to blow your diet or get knocked out of ketosis, these are a delicious and satisfying treat!